Mrunbearable/Year11SEAsssementTask1/README.md

 - `requests` to make HTTP requests to the Spotify API

 ### Install dependencies
-To install the required dependencies, you can run
+To install the required dependencies, you can run:

 ```bash
 pip install -r requirements.txt